textileio/go-textile/README.md

 You can create threads that only accept certain type of files (photos, videos, etc.) This is achieved by building or using a built-in file schema.
 Schemas provide a really power way to structure, encode, and encrypt your data.

-The following show some threads within a (hypothetical) wallet’s first account:
+The following shows some threads within a (hypothetical) wallet’s first account.

     Account Wallet
     --------------